soverenio/docs/docs/administration/configuring-agent.md

 digger:
   token: <TOKEN>
 ```

+!!! danger "Use unique Agents and tokens for different clusters"

+    If you're managing multiple clusters, please create unique Agents for each one, with distinct tokens.
+Using the same token for different clusters will result in them appearing as a single deployment perimeter on the data map, making it challenging to discern which flow belongs to which cluster.

 Digger is a component of the Agent that actually sends metadata to the Soveren Cloud.
 Detection tool gets over-the-air updates of the part of the model from the Soveren Cloud.
 These are the places where the token value is used.
 (Detection tool gets the token value from Digger.)